Mayank-Prakash-Sharma18/math-english/content/higher-maths/trigonometry/height-and-distance.md

 * Distance of point C from the bottom of the pole, BC = c.
 And, the angle of elevation of the top of the pole from point C is θ°.
 * Distance of point D from the bottom of the pole, BD = d.
 And, the angle of elevation of the top of the pole from point D is Φ°.

-If θ and Φ are complimentary to each other, i.e. θ + Φ = 90°, then: <br>
+If θ and Φ are complementary to each other, i.e. θ + Φ = 90°, then: <br>
 The height of the pole, h = $\sqrt{cd}$

 ### Case 9